October 3

 Eventually, many people that have diabetes will need insulin, because this is a progressive disease.

-Over time their body might need additional help in order to meet targets and delay or prevent complications.
+Over time their body might need additional help to meet targets and delay or prevent complications.
 There are different kinds of insulin, and the doctor will help them to find out which is the best for them.

 11. What Does Managing Diabetes Mean?